 Through the Diplomacy Lab, students and faculty experts at UT work on real-world research related to foreign policy challenges for the Department of State.

 At a Glance

 Undergraduate and Graduate Students, Faculty

 How Diplomacy Lab Works

-Launched by Secretary of State John Kerry in 2013, the Diplomacy Lab enables the Department of State to “course-source,” or work with students and faculty experts across the United States, on innovative research related to foreign policy challenges.
+Launched by Secretary of State John Kerry in 2013, Diplomacy Lab enables the Department of State to “course-source,” or work with students and faculty experts across the United States, on innovative research related to foreign policy challenges.

-Diplomacy Lab addresses two priorities:
+Diplomacy Lab has two priorities: